dlr-gtlab/genh5/examples/find_child_nodes.md

 ### Find attributes

-Use `Node::findAttributes` to get a list of all attributes belonging to the node, on which the method was invoked on (empty if node has no attributes).
+Use `Node::findAttributes()` to get a list of all attributes belonging to the node, on which the method was invoked on (an empty list is returned if the node has no attributes).

 The method returns a list of `AttributeInfo` structs.
-Using the `toAttribute` method an attribute object may be created.
+Using the `toAttribute()` method an attribute object may be created.

 ```cpp